 As the laning phase winds down, you will transition into your true APC form

 - Use sizable burst alongside Cosmic Binding for good picks

 - Angle autoattacks to maximize the AOE damage of meeps in fights

 - Assist teammates with Bard's inherent utility

 The burst damage has not fallen off yet.
-With a few Meeps available, it becomes possible to do some incredibly damage to squishier targets; abuse this to set up picks with pink wards!
+With a few Meeps available, it becomes possible to do some incredibly damage to squishier targets; abuse this to set up picks with control wards!

 Stick with the team if you can.
 The damage can only get so far, and it's necessary to rely mostly on teammates for more of the sustained damage.